-(b) give the accredited person a reasonable opportunity to be heard in relation to the proposed revocation.
+(b) give the accredited person and any associate a reasonable opportunity to be heard in relation to the proposed revocation.

-(2) If the Accreditor revokes an accredited person’s accreditation under rule 5.17, the Accreditor must notify the person, in writing, of the revocation.
+(2) If the Accreditor revokes an accredited person’s accreditation under rule 5.17, the Accreditor must notify the person and any associate, in writing, of the revocation.

 Note: The decision to revoke an accredited person’s accreditation can be reviewed by the Administrative Appeals Tribunal: see paragraph 9.2(b).

+(3) For this section, each of the following is an associate of the accredited person:

+(a) any sponsor or enclave provider;

+(b) any affiliate;

+(c) any principal of the accredited person that is an enclave provider.

 5.19 Suspension of accreditation—duration

 (1) Without limitation, the Data Recipient Accreditor, under rule 5.17: